Battery Types and Chemistries in Home Tools and Appliances

 Cordless Vacuums With The Custom Battery Packs

-Most vacuum cleaner manufactures use custom battery packs for powering their cordless units.
+Most vacuum cleaner manufacturers use custom battery packs for powering their cordless units.

 When such battery pack fails (usually after the warranty has expired), then: